 The server never knows who solved the CAPTCHA, just that it has in fact been solved.
 This is the core principle of all CAPTCHA systems.

 - The attacker requests a challenge from the CAPTCHA provider.

 - The attacker saves the challenge ID and solves it.

 - The attacker compiles the CSRF request and includes both the solution and challenge ID in the request.

 - The server retrieves the request from the user, confirms it is a valid solution, and accepts the action.

 (Google uses a slight variation on this.
-The user sends a request to Google as soon they have solved the CAPTCHA and the received token is then sent to the website for validation, but the result stays the same.)
+The user sends a request to Google as soon as they have solved the CAPTCHA and the received token is then sent to the website for validation, but the result stays the same.)

-Even the official OWASP page has recommended implementing a CAPTCHA for a long time, so it is not surprising that CAPTCHA is believed to be a solution.
+The official OWASP page has recommended implementing a CAPTCHA for a long time, so it is not surprising that CAPTCHA is believed to be a solution.
 OWASP vaguely mentions that CAPTCHA needs to be implemented correctly, but this is easily misinterpreted.

 While challenge-response is a very strong defense against CSRF (assuming proper implementation),